 This was a beautiful book – atmospheric, wonderfully written and full of carefully crafted characters.
 I loved the rich descriptions of Oxford and the anecdotes about its famous former residents.
 Magpie Lane had all the ambience of a 19th century gothic novel – I had to keep reminding myself it was set during the present day.

-I listened to it on Audible and the narrator did an incredible job.
+I listened to it on Audible and the narrator did an amazing job.
 I finished it in two days as I was desperate to untangle the mystery.
-I actually took myself on a 2 hour walk in order to squeeze in more listening time!

 The only thing holding me back from giving a higher rating is the fact I found the ending a bit anticlimactic.
 The story was also a little slow in places.
 Despite the negatives, however, it was an enjoyable read overall.